CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 toc: 3
 ---

-The NetQ integration with Grafana allows you to create customized dashboards and visualize metrics across your network's hardware.
+The NetQ integration with Grafana allows you to create customized dashboards and to visualize metrics across your network's hardware.
 You can create your own dashboards from scratch or import a dashboard template to get started.
 <!--
 {{<figure src="/images/netq/grafana-dash-415.png" alt="Grafana dashboard displaying GPU statistics" width="1200">}}
 -->